Geology of the Tasman District: Geological hazards

 The main geological hazard is from earthquakes along the Alpine Fault or related faults.
 Earthquakes in surrounding areas, such as Murchison, Kaikoura, and Wellington also have the potential for damage.

 Geological sites of interest

 The Cobb Valley, with mafic and ultramafic rocks, serpentine, talc, and asbestos are of great interest.

 Abel Tasman National Park is of interest for limestone and marble, Separation Point granite, and the Riwaka Complex diorite and gabbro.
 From the top of the park, it is possible to see Harwoods Hole, a large vertical shaft that goes down to the limestone cave system of Tākaka Hill.

 The Arthur Range is a good place to see Mount Arthur marble.

-The Bryant Range is a good place to see the Central Arc terranes.
-Red Hill and Dun Mountain are good places to see the effects of ultramafic rocks on vegetation.
+The Central Arc terranes are visible within the Bryant Range.
+Red Hill and Dun Mountain display the effects of ultramafic rocks on vegetation.

 A trip on the inter-island ferry provides a good way to see the Marlborough Sounds.

 The Alpine Fault can be seen in the Wairau Valley, between Blenheim and Nelson Lakes.

 The effects of glaciation can be seen around Nelson Lakes.